stevengharris/MarkupEditor/README.md

 ### Getting Edited HTML

 As you edit your document, you can see its contents change in proper WYSIWYG fashion.
 The document HTML is *not* automatically passed back to Swift as you make changes.
 You must retrieve the HTML at an appropriate place in your app using `MarkupWKWebView.getHtml()`.
 This leaves the question: what is "an appropriate place"?
 The answer is dependent on how you are using the MarkupEditor.
-In the demo, where you can display the HTML as you type, the HTML is retrieved at every keystroke by using the `MarkupDelegate.markupInput(_:)` method.
+In the demo, where you can display the HTML as you type, the HTML is retrieved at every keystroke using the `MarkupDelegate.markupInput(_:)` method.
 This is generally going to be a bad idea, since it makes typing much more heavyweight than it should be.
 You might only retrieve the edited HTML when your user presses a "Save" button.
 You might want to implement an autosave type of approach by tracking when changes are happening using `MarkupDelegate.markupInput(_:)`, and only invoking `MarkupWKWebView.getHtml()` when enough time has passed.

 The `getHtml()` method needs to be invoked on a MarkupWKWebView instance.
 Generally you will need to hold onto that instance yourself in your MarkupDelegate.
 You can get access to it in almost all of the MarkupDelegate methods (e.g., `MarkupWKWebView.markupLoaded` or `MarkupWKWebView.markupInput`).
 Using `MarkupEditor.selectedWebView` to get the instance will not be reliable, because the value becomes nil when no MarkupWKWebView has focus.